Jess is living with MS, and was first diagnosed at the young age of 25 in 2013, the day before her birthday.

 MS Queensland also helped me realise that there are so many other people out there affected by this disease and that there are many communities and groups that specifically created for people with MS. It made me feel less alone knowing that MS Queensland was a central hub where I could connect with others as well as access a variety of resources.”

-Holly took part in the MS Moonlight Walk for the very first time last year, walking the 10km course.
+Holly took part in the MS Moonlight Walk for the very first time in 2019, walking the 10km course.

 “It wasn’t until I got my diagnosis that I started to focus on my health and fitness.
 I started my fitness journey in October 2019 and that’s when I discovered the MS Moonlight Walk and decided this was something, I would push myself to do.”